spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure.md

 For existing cloud account go to `Edit` and toggle the `Connect Private Cloud Gateway` option to select the created gateway from the drop down menu.

-Once the above informations are provided to the cloud account creation wizard, click on **Disable Properties**, if the user do not want to have a network call from Palette console to the Azure account for linking the Azure networking details to Palette console.
+Once the above information are provided to the cloud account creation wizard, click on **Disable Properties**, if the user do not want to have a network call from Palette console to the Azure account for linking the Azure networking details to Palette console.

 For this, we first need to create an Azure Active Directory (AAD) Application which can be used with role-based access control.
 Follow the steps below to create a new AAD application, assign roles, and create the client secret: